danklotz/openNotes/micro-reviews.md

 - **O**
 - [O Brother, Where are Thou?](https://www.imdb.com/title/tt0190590/?ref_=nm_flmg_t_17_prd).
 Interesting journey through Southern USA: The songs are great, the pictures are stunning, the ideas are funny.
+- [Ocean’s 11](https://www.imdb.com/title/tt0240772/?ref_=ttls_li_tt).
+A funny heist movie with an ensemble of stars.
+The movie is modeled after another movie that is also called [Ocean’s 11](https://www.imdb.com/title/tt0054135/?ref_=tt_sims_tt_i_3 ).
+I have, however, not seen tha latter one.
+As for the new one, it is light hearted, never serious and and well paced --- also: it would not have needed any of the sequels.
 - [The Old Guard](https://www.imdb.com/title/tt7556122/?ref_=nv_sr_srsg_0).
 This movie is definitely not for me.
 I do not hate it, but I definitely do not like it.
 - [Once Upon a Time in America](https://www.imdb.com/title/tt0087843/?ref_=nm_knf_i2).
-This is a great movie.
+A masterpiece.
+Even with todays watching habits, this remains a great movie.
 Maybe a bit too long and to slow for today's audience/viewing-customs.
 But, for me, it will always be a classic.
 - [Once Upon a Time...
 In Hollywood](https://www.imdb.com/title/tt7131622/?ref_=hm_tpks_tt_i_9_pd_tp1_cp).
 This one is probably more interesting for people from USA (or LA specifically), who are more familiar with the whole backstory.
 But, even if you are like me --- and do not know anything about it --- it is still good movie and a lot of fun.
 - [On the Road](https://www.imdb.com/title/tt0337692/?ref_=nm_flmg_t_34_act).
 I did not understand this movie and I did not like the vibe.
 - [Operation Fortune: Ruse de guerre](https://www.imdb.com/title/tt7985704/).
 I don't know.
 I guess I can best describe it as average.
 I did not like it that much, but also did not not like it that much.